By Paul d'Anjou, Twitch growth expert

 Time slots that overperform on US gaming audiences:

-- 6–9 PM ET (after work/school)
+- 6 to 9 PM ET (after work/school).

-- 9 PM–midnight ET (prime gaming time)
+- 9 PM to midnight ET (prime gaming time).

-- Sundays 1–4 PM ET (weekend gaming)
+- Sundays 1 to 4 PM ET (weekend gaming).

 FAQ